How do I know if it's my intuition or fears speaking?

 • Fear = then and there

-5. If I remove all the “what ifs” – what is left?
+5. If I remove all "what if"s – what remains?

-What remains when the “what if” voices fall silent is almost always intuition.
+What remains when the "what if" voices quiet down is almost always intuition.

-Intuition doesn't always feel kind, safe, and gentle.
+Intuition doesn't always feel kind, safe, and soft.
 It can be:

 • Determined